-- Absolute shows the vertical values where X1 and X2 intersect the source trace. - Delta shows the difference in vertical value where each cursor intersects the source trace (marked by the arrows), calculated as: $y@X2 y@X1 = \Delta y$.
+The readout on the source trace descriptor box shows the difference in vertical value where each cursor intersects the source trace (shown by the arrows), calculated as: $y@X2 - y@X1 = \Delta y$.
 When the X1 arrow is higher than the X2 arrow, this will be a negative number, as it represents a drop (e.g., in voltage), even when X2 is positioned above the zero level.
-When the X1 arrow is lower than the X2 arrow, this will be a positive number, as it represents a rise. - Abs + Delta shows both absolute and delta readouts. - Slope calculates the difference in vertical value over the difference in horizontal value represented by the slope from the X1 arrow to the X2 arrow, or: $\Delta y/\Delta x$.
-The value will be intelligently converted to whatever unit is appropriate for the source trace.
-Like the Delta readout, it will be positive or negative depending on the vertical position of X2 relative to X1, regardless of its horizontal position.
+When the X1 arrow is lower than the X2 arrow, this will be a positive number, as it represents a rise.